FisherTom/P5_sketches/README.md

 # P5_sketches 🌈

 This is a library of _sketches_ made using the P5.js library.
 Each sketch has a live demo that can be viewed [**Here**](https://fishertom.github.io/P5_sketches/).
-I created these while learning Javascript and as such the code varies in quality.

 ## Sketch Descriptions